Balto (film): Sequels

 Two direct-to-video sequels that soon became a trilogy followed, made by Universal Cartoon Studios, with their animation done overseas by the Taiwanese studio Wang Film Productions, as Amblimation had gone out of business.
 Due to the sequels' significantly lower budgets and different production personnel, some lead roles were recast: Maurice LaMarche as Balto, Charles Fleischer as Boris, Jodi Benson as Jenna, and Kevin Schon as Muk and Luk.
-All other original characters were absent or reduced to background roles.
+All other original characters were absent or had background roles.
 None of the sequels have historical references from the true story of Balto, nor have live-action sequences.

-The first sequel, Balto II: Wolf Quest, was released in 2002 and follows the adventures of one of Balto and Jenna's pups, Aleu, who sets off to discover her wolf heritage.
+The first sequel, Balto II: Wolf Quest (also known as Balto: Wolf Quest), was released in 2002 and follows the adventures of one of Balto and Jenna's pups, Aleu, who sets off to discover her wolf heritage.

-Balto III: Wings of Change was released in 2004.
+Balto III: Wings of Change (also known as Balto: Wings of Change) was released in 2004.
 The storyline follows the same litter of pups from Balto II, but focuses on another pup, Kodi, who is a member of a U.S. Mail dog sled delivery team, and is in danger of getting put out of his job by Duke, a pilot of a mail delivery bush plane, while Boris finds a mate named Stella.